 We have conducted three studies involving patients with Parkinson’s Disease.
 The first study, completed and published in 2019, involved 50 patients treated with escalating doses of ENT-01 for 25 days.
 Bowel motility was used to determine the efficacious dose.
 We showed dose-dependent improvement in constipation, circadian rhythm and sleep, and significant improvement in hallucinations, dementia, depression, and motor symptoms.
 In early 2022, we completed a 150 patient, randomized, dose-stratified, placebo-controlled Phase 2b study in which dose was escalated until bowels normalized, and then fixed for the remainder of the 25-day treatment period.
 Top-line results were made available in early 2022.
 To read the entire press release (from January 27, 2022) related to top-line results, please visit our News section.
 A replay of the conference call, during which Dr. Denise Barbut, MD, FRCP, Co-Founder, President and CMO of Enterin, shared the results is also available.

-Our second compound, ENT-03, reverses central insulin resistance, the central pathology in conditions ranging from obesity to diabetes and to Alzheimer’s Disease.
+Our second compound, ENT-03, reverses central insulin resistance, the central pathology in conditions ranging from obesity to type 2 diabetes and to Alzheimer’s Disease.
 It has been shown to inhibit PTP1B by acting on the hypothalamus.
 As a result, in both lean and obese, diabetic mice, it increases insulin sensitivity, normalizes blood sugar, reverses other metabolic abnormalities associated with these conditions, including liver function test abnormalities.
 It reduces food intake and produces very significant dose-dependent weight loss over prolonged periods.
 In two models of Alzheimer’s Disease, ENT-03 normalized memory and behavior, eliminated hypothalamic inflammation and prolonged life by over 50%.
 It is being developed for the treatment of type 2 diabetes, obesity and Alzheimer’s Disease.
-First-in-human studies will begin in 2022.
+First-in-human studies will begin in 2023.
 For the latest status of the ENT-03 development program, please review our pipeline page.